janosgyerik/writing-markdown-well/README.md

 Why Markdown?
 -------------

-Markdown is a popular format for writing README files.
+Markdown is a popular format for writing README files and documentation.
 It's simple, easy to read, easy to write, in plain text.

-A well-written README file is crucial to the presentation of a project and for attracting contributors.
+Easy to read documentation is crucial to make your project look good and attract contributors.

-Markdown is also handy for simple technical documentation in general.

 What's wrong with Markdown?
 ---------------------------

 The syntax is too permissive: it allows sloppy writing styles that look fine when rendered as HTML but hard to read in plain text.
-The spreading of different writing styles further hurts readability and collaboration.
+Inconsistent writing styles within a project or organization further hurts readability and collaboration.

 Markdown is not designed as a lazy way to create HTML, but many people use it that way.